No products in the cart.

 When Are Post-Traumatic Headaches Dangerous?

 Most headaches after brain injury are not cause for concern.
-As your brain heals, they should decrease in severity and frequency.
+As the brain heals, they usually decrease in severity and frequency.

 However, there are cases when a headache can be a sign of a more serious condition.
-You should call your doctor immediately if you experience any of these symptoms with your migraine:
+Individuals should call their doctor when a headache is accompanied by any of these symptoms:

 • Fever